-Since Peñasco is such an easy drive over the border, many visitors love to bring their pets with them. **Note** ADA laws don't apply for rentals.
-As the condos themselves are privately owned, service animals do not have to be accepted by an owner.
-In addition, most resorts have HOA rules as to whether renters or only owners are allowed to bring animals.
-BE SURE you know what the rules are so you're not turned away at the gate.
+Since Peñasco is such an easy drive over the border, many visitors love to bring their pets with them. **Note** ADA laws don't apply for rentals in Rocky Point.
+Most resorts have HOA rules which only allow Owners to bring animals but individual rental homes sometimes allow renters to bring pets (I can help you find pet-friendly options).
+BE SURE you know what the rules are so you're not turned away.

 You can bring up to a 50-lb bag of dry or moist food, or loose (unpackaged) food equaling only the amount needed for your visit.
 Mexico doesn't want the import of any pet food of "ruminant origin" (eg: beef, lamb, or goat), but chicken, turkey, and fish formulas are all fine.
 Treats are limited to 10 lbs.

-There's a limit of two pets per person, and a total of three without incurring any import charges.
-(This also might or might not be enforced.)
-If you need to bring four or more pets, contact SENASICA for an import certificate (~$125 USD).
+There's a limit of two pets per person, and a total of three without incurring any import charges and officially 4 or more pets require an import certificate.
+(This might or might not be enforced.)

 Remember that Mexico doesn't have much of a budget for animal control.
 Therefore, there are always stray dogs (not too many cats) roaming the streets and beaches.
 Puppies/kittens without all their shots could be at risk visiting Mexico.
 Strays will often have worms and ticks (which can cause ehrlichiosis and Rocky Mountain Spotted Fever), so you'll want to keep your dog on a leash at all times.
 In addition, sometimes poisoned food is purposefully left out to eliminate strays.
 If your dog does run away, be sure she has an easy to read ID tag with your cell phone number so she's not assumed to be a stray.
 Make multiple copies of everything and always keep one set on you in case you're asked, or need help to find her.
 Be vigilant with topical meds which KILL ticks and fleas (not only repel them) and chewable meds for heartworm which can be carried by mosquitoes.